 Put a table, chair and a water container in place for the lecturer, and ensure the room is well lighted and aired.

-Tell the class that in case of class cancellation due to weather conditions, participants should check the CBC Storm Centre or the SCANS home page (bottom right).
+Tell the class that in case of class cancellation due to weather conditions, participants should check the CBC Storm Centre or the SCANS home page (bottom right) and copied below.
 If schools are cancelled, often so are SCANS classes, but there may be exceptions.
 If members do not have access to a computer, the CM will contact them by phone.
 In case of cancellation for unforeseen reasons, members will be contacted by email or phone, as appropriate.

 If your class is at the Conservatory and the technical support person does not arrive 15 min before class begins to set up the projector for the instructor, please go to the SCANS office to pick up the projector for the AV team member or ask a class member to help.